 The first of these was when I stepped away from a long term management role in the telecommunications retail sector to pursue a career in financial advice.
 This was a large reset - moving from the familiar to the unknown.
 After completing my financial planning studies, while working full-time, I took the first year out to work on the fringes of financial advice as a PA to the head of a private investment start-up.
 Which, unfortunately, didn't really get to start up.

 The next reset was when I made the decision to do it all again - this time starting my own financial advice business from scratch back in 2019.
-My decision came from a desire to serve local families with more broad-reaching financial planning help.
-I wanted to focus on my own 'backyard' and put heart into financial advice.
-There's always a cost and for this, and for me this was to walk away from my comfortable income and business entitlements and again take my family into the unknown.
+My decision came from a desire to serve local families with a broader range of financial planning help.
+I wanted to focus on my own backyard and put heart back into financial advice.
+There's always a cost and for decisions like this - and for me this was to walk away from my comfortable income and business entitlements and again take my family into the unknown.
 But I've never looked back - it's been the best professional decision of my life and to help families make a plan to prosper financially, and to coach them along the way, has been truly rewarding.

 Moments of reset are just that - moments in time where you get to start again in some way.
 Sometimes it's thrust upon you and at other times it's a choice you get to make.
 As exciting as the prospect of a fresh start is, it's not easy.
 The personal doubts and battling with the fear of failure are not pleasant.
-My career decisions affected my family in many big ways but we were in it together and it gave me the courage to build a service business that has more than just a motive of commercial success.
+My career decisions affected my family in many big ways but we were in it together and it gave me the courage to build a service business that has more than just a profit motive at heart.

 The information contained in this article is general in nature only.
 It is not intended to be a recommendation, offer, advice or invitation to purchase, sell or otherwise deal in securities or other investments.
 Before making any decision concerning a financial product, you should seek advice from an appropriately qualified professional.
 We believe that the information contained in this document is accurate.
 However, we are not specifically licensed to provide tax or legal advice and any information that may relate to you should be confirmed with your tax or legal adviser.